ssp21/ssp21-spec/ssp21.md

 Supporting multi-drop serial means that frames must be addressed in some manner.
 SSP21 will use 16-bit addressing as this accommodates the addressing scheme used for common existing SCADA protocols.
 SSP21 will have its own delimiters or length fields, and will use some type of non-cryptographic error detection so that environmental noise is probabilistically filtered out at a level below cryptographic checks for deliberate tampering.

 For some protocols, this new secure serial layer could act as a replacement for redundant functionality in existing protocols.
-For example, the DNP3 link-layer and transport function could be completely removed in BitS implementations and replaced with alternate SSP21 crypto and framing layer.
+For example, the DNP3 link-layer and transport function could be completely removed in BitS implementations and replaced with the SSP21 crypto and framing layers.
 SSP21 could also fully wrap the existing protocols, but removing redundancy in certain implementations could provide significant bandwidth savings.

 Out-of-band messages like session key establishment, heartbeats, etc. can only be initiated from the SCADA master side when it attempts to send a normal protocol message.
 This is because in half-duplex communications the wrapper cannot squelch a reply from a remote by inappropriately using the channel.